mradrianhh/MIPS-vm/MIPS-vm-v2.0/README.md

 ## Bubbles and hazards

 A bubble is inserted during a stall.
 A bubble is simply a NOP-instruction that will flow through the pipeline preventing each stage from doing any work.

+## Caches

+There are implemented two distinct caches: an instruction cache(I-cache) and a data cache(D-cache).
+Access to the caches requires just a single-cycle, and both the I- and D-cache can be accessed simultaneously.

+### Mapping and indexing

+Both caches are direct mapped, physically indexed and physically tagged.

+The CPUs program address is translated to a physical address just as in the case of real memory addressing, before being used for the cache lookup.
+Tag comparison(looking for a hit) is also based on physical addresses.

+The caches are direct mapped meaning that each physical address as only one location in each cache where it may reside.
+Each cache index consists of a tag and a cache line.
+For the D-cache, the cache line consists of a one word data item, but for the I-cache it's usually a 4-word line.
+The tag contains the memory address for which this data is a copy.

+If the tag matches the higher-order address bits, then the cache line contains the data the CPU is looking for.
+The data is returned and execution continues.
+However, for the I-cache, the two lower-address bits are used to index into the cache line and select one of the four words.

+When a cache miss occurs, the whole line must be filled from memory.
+It is however possible to fetch more than a line's worth of data.
+In the case of the D-cache, it's possible to fetch 4 words of data which is then stored in 4 1-word lines.
+It's important to note that because the D-cache is write-through the main-memory and cache is always up-to-date.
+This means that we can discard the previous data when refilling the line at an index without concern.

+### D-cache

+The data cache is of type write-through meaning that writes to the D-cache are passed through directly to memory via a writeable buffer.

+During a data load, we attempt to read data from a cacheable location.
+In this case, the data will be returned from the D-cache if the cache contains the corresponding physical address and the cache line is valid.
+This is called a "cache hit".

+If not, we have what is called a "cache miss" in which case the data is not found.
+We then have to read the data from external memory(i.e ram).
+How this is implemented can differ between implementations, but generally the CPU will read one or more words from memory which is then loaded into the D-cache.
+Normal operation then proceeds.

+In normal operation, a "cache miss" will cause the targeted cache line to "invalidate" the valid cache data.
+This data is then discarded without any issue because the D-cache is write-through, meaning that cache-data is never more up-to-date than memory.

+If we attempt to load data from an uncacheable location, the data is always fetched from external memory or a memory-mapped IO location.
+On rare occasions, a system might attempt to access a data location as both cached and uncached.
+There are no issues with this because when you perform an uncacheable load, the cache data is neither used nor updated.
+The same applies for data stores.

+In all cases, when performing a cacheable store, it's also written to main memory to ensure that the cache and main memory are up-to-date.
+The write-through occurs asynchronously though through a writable buffer.

+If performing a cacheable 32-bit store, the cache is always updated, but possibly discarding data from a previously cached location.

+For byte or half-word stores, the cache will only be updated if the reference hits in the cache.
+If the reference hits, data will be extracted from the cache, merged with the store data and, finally, written back.

+If the partial-word store misses in the cache, the cache is left alone.

+### I-cache

 ## Exceptions